 In this piece, Brodskaya achieves a wide range of colors and values that are remarkably close to those in the original — just with a twist.
 The folded paper performs its own type of optical blending, and the outermost strips make for a surprising analogue to van Gogh’s distinctive contours.

-Peruse through images of Brodskaya’s process below to see her cut-paper technique blossom into alluring flowers inspired by van Gogh’s Irises.
+Peruse through the images of Brodskaya’s process below to see her cut-paper technique blossom into alluring flowers inspired by van Gogh’s irises.
 Enjoy!

 Creating Brilliant Blooms with the Cut-Paper Technique